HyunCafe/odin-library/README.md

 TODO: Add color coded rating, make it more semantic, add more aesthetic features, and create validations and requirements for form input
+- Make better aesthetics for form validations
+- Fix ability to delete more then one item at a time